October 31, 2025

 By the time our work wrapped in March 2025, the ConnectAI/Goods product was live, styled with a newly refreshed brand, and supported by a design system flexible enough to support future designers and devs without a reset.

 SeaLab delivered over 100 individual designs across more than 14 user flows, created for five unique personas.
 That's not even counting all the success, error, and loading states that gave the app a polished, professional finish.
-We also developed an accessible graph and data color palette using Material Design standards — because in AI-driven analytics, accessibility isn't optional.
+We also developed an accessible graph and data color palette using Material Design standards, because in AI-driven analytics, accessibility isn't optional.

 The result?
 A fast-moving MVP launch that didn't compromise long-term design health.
 A design system that still holds up.
 And a product team that could keep moving without us holding their hand.
+For another story of AI-native product design where usability and trust were front and center, see our UX redesign of FOMO.AI's SEO marketing platform.